The person who says it cannot be done should

 hand along the line, leaving the hand at a constant angle and with

-only the work of forming the actual outlines.
-Your hand should not
+fingers only doing the work of forming the outlines.
+Your wrist should not

 Practice